andreacolledan/qura/README.md

   in fold(qftStep, [], reg)
 in qft
 ```
-Abstractions over index variables is achieved through the `@` binder.
+Abstractions over index variables is achieved through the `forall` binder.
 Indices are arithmetic expressions over natural numbers and index variables and are the only kind of term that's allowed to appear in types.
-Note also that general recursion is not available in Proto-Quipper-R. Instead, a limited form of recursion is made available via the primitive `fold` construct.
+Note also that general recursion is not available in PQR.
+Instead, a limited form of recursion is made available via the primitive `fold` construct.
 QuRA infers the following types for `qft`:
 ```
 qura examples/qft.pqr -g width
 Inferred type: forall[0, 0] n.
 List[j<n] Qubit -o[n, 0] List[j<n] Qubit